Non-local resources for error correction in quantum LDPC codes: Tools

-Verification involves measurements prior to the ancilla-data CNOTs, and these measurements take significantly longer compared to the single/two qubit gates or cavity-assisted non-local gates.
+Verification involves measurements prior to the ancilla-data CNOTs, and these measurements take significantly longer compared to the single/two qubit gates or other non-local gates.
 The DiVincenzo-Aliferis method, even with the additional step of decoding that is not present in Shor's method, is much faster.
-This is because we use the cavity for decoding, which is much faster than the slow measurement process during verification.
-Another advantage of this method is that we can manage slow measurements because all the operations are Clifford, allowing us to efficiently track and update our Pauli frame.
-Since we plan to work with codes with higher weight stabilizers, Shor’s method would require multiple non-local CNOT gates during verification.
-In contrast, the DiVincenzo-Aliferis method only requires non-local resources twice: once for encoding and once for decoding.
+Especially in our setup, we use cavities for decoding, which is much faster than the slow measurement process during verification.
+Another advantage of this method is that it allows us to manage slow measurements effectively, as all operations are Clifford, enabling efficient tracking and updating of the Pauli frame.
+Since we plan to work with qLDPC codes that have higher-weight stabilizers, Shor’s method would require multiple non-local CNOT gates during verification, and the number of non-local gates grows with the weight of the stabilizer.
+In contrast, the DiVincenzo-Aliferis method uses non-local resources four times: once for encoding and thrice for decoding as shown in Fig.~\ref{Fig:Divincezo-Aliferis circuit}.
+All three ancilla blocks can be decoded simultaneously using the same cavity, provided they are in the proximity.
+However, in crowded ancilla layers, this may lead to crosstalk, depending on the architecture.
+If crowding is not an issue, only two uses of non-local resources are needed.
+Otherwise, the ancilla blocks must be decoded separately, increasing the resource usage to four.